 Stay Safe and Aware: Like any large city, São Paulo has its share of crime.
 Be aware of your surroundings, especially in crowded areas and at night.
 Avoid displaying expensive jewelry or electronics, and keep your belongings close to you.
 Use reputable taxi services or ride-sharing apps, and avoid walking alone in poorly lit areas.

 Learn a few basic self-defense techniques to protect yourself in case of an emergency.
-Keep a copy of your passport and other important documents in a safe place.
+Plus, keep a copy of your passport and other important documents in a safe place.
 And be sure to inform someone of your travel plans and itinerary.
 With a little caution and awareness, you can enjoy a safe and rewarding experience in São Paulo.

 -